There are three important lessons learned in Miami. Every January, I head to Florida.

 - Try to consume alcoholic drinks that have calorie-free mixes in them.
-By doing this, you decrease your calories from the alcoholic drink by about a half.
-The best drink that I had when I was in Miami was pineapple infused vodka.
+Doing this decreases your calories from the alcoholic drink by about half.
+The best drink that I had when I was in Miami was pineapple-infused vodka.
 It was incredible.

 - When you head out of town, head to the gift shop or the local corner store and get some raw almonds.
 They are a nice light snack when traveling.

-- A nice afternoon snack is to have a tea with a spoon full of coconut oil and beef gelatin.
-I have not tried this yet but I am looking forward to giving this a go.
+- A nice afternoon snack is having tea with a spoonful of coconut oil and beef gelatin.
+I have not tried this yet, but I look forward to giving this a go.

 - Try to have a glass of water after every alcoholic drink.
 This will rehydrate you, fill you up, decrease the effects of the alcohol and decrease how much you end up drinking.

 2. I Also Learned in Miami that You Can’t Beat Working and Walking with Friends

-I have been a part of a fitness info mastermind for about 5 years.
-We meet up every few months and over those 5 years, I have built a number of great friendships.
+I have been a part of a fitness info mastermind for about five years.
+We meet every few months, and I have built several great friendships over those five years.

 It is always great to meet up with those friends and chat, especially while walking in Miami…

-When I go to conferences, courses, seminars, meetings, etc I try to focus on enjoying the moment, connecting with old friends, meeting new friends and giving all of the technology and work a little bit of a break.
+When I go to conferences, courses, seminars, meetings, etc., I try to focus on enjoying the moment, connecting with old friends, meeting new friends, and giving all the technology and work a little break.
 All that other stuff can wait until I get back home.
 I learned this lesson in Miami.